MGH Researchers make a key discovery to diagnose patients with fibromyalgia

-A team of researchers at Mass General, however, has recently identified an inflammative pattern of patients with fibromyalgia in their brains which can be key to the diagnosis of elusive disease in a team made up of the Karolinska Instituted of Sweden.
-They may also provide validation of the legacy of their symptoms for patients with fibromyalgia, who are often skepticized.
+A team of researchers at Mass General, however, has recently identified an inflammatory pattern of patients with fibromyalgia in their brains which can be key to the diagnosis of elusive disease in a team made up of the Karolinska Institute of Sweden.
+They may also provide validation of the legacy of their symptoms for patients with fibromyalgia, who are often skeptical.

-Fibromyalgia patients often report felt pain, fatigue, swings in moods, and difficulty sleeping throughout the body (click here to read what is fibrous sleep) and memory.
+Fibromyalgia patients often report felt pain, fatigue, swings in moods, and difficulty sleeping throughout the body (click here to read what is fibrous sleep), and memory.
 These symptoms should come and go and coexist with symptoms of other conditions, which make it difficult to diagnose clearly.
-(To read 15 fibro-commodities click here).

-The body healing process consists of inflammation.
+The body’s healing process consists of inflammation.
 Infections and injuries would not cure without inflammation.
 However, it may also be harmful to inflammation.
-Inflammation is two types, acute and chronic.
+Inflammation is of two types, acute and chronic.
 Acute swelling suddenly results from injury or infection.
-Classic symptoms such as swelling, redness and pain are present.
+Classic symptoms such as swelling, redness, and pain are present.

 When comparing the fibromyalgia patient imaging results with healthy controls, they found that in several regions of the brain fibromyalgia patients had increased inflammatory activity.
 Researchers suspect that the complexity of fibromyalgia symptoms can be explained by this widespread inflammation.
 The correlation between inflammatory activity and fibromyalgia symptoms also appears.
 The greater the tiredness reported, the higher the inflammation levels found by researchers.